JanHerca/urantiapedia/output/wikijs/en/book/Christianity/Pistis_Sophia/Book_2_90.md

 <small>Of the powers of the Midst and their ascension.</small>

-"And the Virgin of Light and the great guide of the Midst, whom the rulers of the æons are wont to call the Great Yew after the name of a great ruler who is in their region,—he and the Virgin of Light and his twelve ministers, from whom ye have received your shape and from whom ye have received the power, they all will be kings with the first saviour of the first Voice in the region of the souls of those who will receive the first mystery of the First Mystery in the inheritances of the Light.
+“And the Virgin of Light and the great guide of the Midst, whom the rulers of the æons are wont to call the Great Yew after the name of a great ruler who is in their region,—he and the Virgin of Light and his twelve ministers, from whom ye have received your shape and from whom ye have received the power, they all will be kings with the first saviour of the first Voice in the region of the souls of those who will receive the first mystery of the First Mystery in the inheritances of the Light.

 “And the fifteen helpers of the seven virgins of the Light who are in the Midst, they will expand themselves in the regions of the twelve saviours, <span id="p164">[<sup><small>p.
 164</small></sup>]</span> and the rest of the angels of the Midst, every one of them according to his glory, will rule with me in the inheritances of the Light.
 And I shall rule over them all in the inheritances of the Light.

 <small>But this shall not take place till the consummation of the æon.</small>

-"All this then which I have said unto you, will not take place at this time, but it will take place at the consummation of the æon, that is at the ascension of the universe; that is at the dissolution of the universe and at the total ascension of the numbering **(195)** of the perfect souls of the inheritances of the Light.
+“All this then which I have said unto you, will not take place at this time, but it will take place at the consummation of the æon, that is at the ascension of the universe; that is at the dissolution of the universe and at the total ascension of the numbering **(195)** of the perfect souls of the inheritances of the Light.

 “Before the consummation, therefore, this which I have said unto you, will not take place, but every one will be in his own region, into which he hath been set from the beginning, until the numbering of the ingathering of the perfect souls is completed.